OpenShot/openshot-qt/doc/getting_started.rst

 .. image:: images/getting-started.png

-Creating great videos is essentially knowing how to edit videos, and you do not need to be a trained videographer to understand how to do it well.
+You do not need to be a trained videographer to understand how to create videos well.
 Simple editing can keep your viewers engaged longer, and add a professional feel, even if you are not a professional video editor.

 Basically, video editing is taking footage, cutting it up, removing the pieces you do not want, and keeping the bits you do.
 Back in the old days,